Banuba/agora-plugin-filters-android/README.md

   Also can be used to display label on the UI `preview: Bitmap` - can be used as preview image

-To modify effects add or remove effect folder in `app/src/main/assets/effects` directory.
+To modify effects, add or remove effect folder in `app/src/main/assets/effects` directory.
-By default sample contains following effects:
+By default sample contains the following effects:
 1. ElvisUnleashed
 2. EnglandEightPieceCap
 3. FashionHistory1940_male